Cr4zySheep/reactjs-coverflow/README.md

 #### Options

-* startPosition [number]: Start at 0, determine the starting element of your coverflow
+* startPosition [number]: Start at 0, determine the starting element of your coverflow (default: 0)
-* enableScroll [boolean]: Enable scrolling feature.
+* enableScroll [boolean]: Enable scrolling feature. ((default: true)
-* margin [string]: margin between elements in coverflow
+* margin [string]: margin between elements in coverflow (default: USE CSS) !!
+Don't use margin proprety if you prefer to use media queries, overwrite the CSS and the class .react-coverflow-X_Element!!
+* animationSpeed[string]: Speed of animation coverflow (default: USE CSS) !!
+Same that margin !!

 #### Refs